MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M08_L14_Monitor_Application_Performance_with_Azure_Load_Testing.md

     > **Note**: The **packageForLinux** parameter is misleading in the context of this lab, but it is valid for Windows or Linux.

 1. Before saving the updates to the yml-file, give it a more clear name.
 On top of the yaml-editor window, it shows **EShopOnweb/azure-pipelines-#.yml**. (where # is a number, typically 1 but could be different in your setup.)
-Select **that filename**, and rename it to **m09l16-pipeline.yml**
+Select **that filename**, and rename it to **m08l14-pipeline.yml**

-1. Click **Save**, on the **Save** pane, click **Save** again to commit the change directly into the master branch.
+1. Click **Save**, on the **Save** pane, click **Save** again to commit the change directly into the main branch.

     > **Note**: Since our original CI-YAML was not configured to automatically trigger a new build, we have to initiate this one manually.

 1. From the Azure DevOps left menu, navigate to **Pipelines** and select **Pipelines** again.
 Next, select **All** to open all pipeline definitions, not just the Recent ones.

     > **Note**: if you kept all previous pipelines from previous lab exercises, this new pipeline might have reused a default **eShopOnWeb (#)** sequence name for the pipeline as shown in below screenshot.
-Select a pipeline (most probably the one with the highest sequence number, select Edit and validate it points to the m09l16-pipeline.yml code file).
+Select a pipeline (most probably the one with the highest sequence number, select Edit and validate it points to the m08l14-pipeline.yml code file).

     ![Screenshot of Azure Pipelines showing eShopOnWeb runs.](images/m3/eshoponweb-m9l16-pipeline.png)